-Some naturally occurring ingredients, such as plant extracts, insect pathogens, and fungal derivatives may be used so long as they're not indicated as prohibited on the National List.
+Some naturally occurring ingredients, such as plant extracts, insect pathogens, and fungal derivatives may be used so long as they're not indicated as prohibited on the NOP's National List.
 Some fairly low-risk synthetic pesticides also are allowed under NOP rules.

+Subpart G of the list, §205.600 through §205.606 of 7 CFR 205, offers explicit explanations of what is allowed when it comes to pesticides.
 Some pesticides, as detailed in Subpart G §205.601, can be used as long as they do not contaminate crops, soil, or water.
 Among these are alcohols, chlorine materials, copper sulfate, hydrogen peroxide, ozone gas, peracetic acid, soap-based algicide/demossers, and sodium carbonate peroxyhydrate.

-Among substances strictly prohibited, as detailed in Subpart G §205.602, are ash from manure burning, arsenic, calcium chloride, lead salts, potassium chloride, sodium fluoaluminate (mined), sodium nitrate, strychnine and tobacco dust (nicotine sulfate).
+Among substances strictly prohibited, as detailed in Subpart G §205.602, are ash from manure burning, arsenic, calcium chloride, lead salts, potassium chloride, sodium fluoaluminate (mined), sodium nitrate, strychnine, and tobacco dust (nicotine sulfate).

-Understand the Product Labels
+Understand Pesticide Product Labels

-Pay attention to product labels in their entirety.
-Every ingredient, active or inert, noted in the ingredient list must comply with the NOP rule.
+Any pesticides used during organic production must be registered with the U.S. Environmental Protection Agency (EPA).
+It's important that you pay attention to pesticide product labels in their entirety because every ingredient, active or inert, noted in the ingredient list must comply with the NOP rule.
 All synthetics used in organic production, even if inert, must be classified by the EPA as having a minimum risk.